The Learning Tree: Film production

+Themes

 Exodusters

 In 1879, many African Americans migrated to Kansas, and they became known as the "Exodusters".
 Among those who traveled were the ancestors of Gordon Parks.
 His father, Andrew Jackson Parks, was a tenant farmer in Kansas.
 Given that Gordon Parks was born in Fort Scott, Kansas, in 1912, he was the "issue of the second generation of exodusters".
 His ancestral background played a role in choosing Fort Scott as the filming location for The Learning Tree.

-The Exodusters earned their name after nearly 6,000 black Americans migrated to Kansas after the Emancipation.
+The Exodusters earned their name after nearly 6,000 Black Americans migrated to Kansas after the Emancipation.
 Their exodus was prompted by the 1879 Windom Resolution that encouraged African Americans to leave the southern states where they were still met with much hatred, even though the American Civil War had ended a little more than a decade earlier.
 Kansas promised a fresh start for the Exodusters, who wanted to begin a new life, in a new land, away from the southerners who had once enslaved them.

-Depictions of black manhood
+Depictions of Black manhood

 The Learning Tree juxtaposes the lives of Newt Winger and Marcus Savage, two former friends that are trying to find themselves in a white-dominated Midwestern society.
-Although these two young men have different personalities and different goals in life, both characters represent two examples of black manhood.
+Although these two young men have different personalities and different goals in life, both characters represent two examples of Black manhood.

 Newt is a young man who tries to adhere to morals, but he is upset by the racial injustice of the day.
 When adversity occurs, he tries to act with dignity: when he and his friends steal from Jake Kiner, he attempts to make amends by working for him pro bono; when Chauncey Cavanaugh takes a liking to Newt's girlfriend Arcella, he does his best to protect her and ultimately he comes to term with his loss without showing aggression; he tells the truth in the Kiner murder trial despite that it exposes Booker Savage as the killer and shows some African Americans in an unfavorable light.
 Newt's determination to act ethically is a reflection of his moral character.

 In contrast, Marcus is a young man who also is upset by the racial injustice of the day, but retaliates with violence.
 His rocky relationship with his father does not help his psyche and predisposes him to violence.
 In the case of Marcus, he begins to embody violence, specifically when he beats Kiner and attempts to murder Newt for sending both him and his father to jail.